The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Discussion

-In each redshift range the RASS X-ray selection and SDSS optical selection trace the full BLAGN population in different ways (see Fig.~\ref{Xray_optical_comparison}).
+In each redshift range, the RASS X-ray selection and SDSS optical selection trace the full BLAGN population in different ways (see Fig.~\ref{Xray_optical_comparison}).
 Figure~\ref{Xray_optical_comparison2} shows that the X-ray and optical luminosities of AGN are correlated, though with substantial scatter.
-Thus measuring clustering of optical AGN alone does not necessarily allow one to make conclusions about the clustering of X-ray selected AGN, and vice versa.
+Thus, measuring clustering of optical AGN alone does not necessarily allow one to make conclusions about the clustering of X-ray selected AGN, and vice versa.

-In this work we find statistically marginal differences in the HOD parameters between the X-ray and optical AGN samples due to differences in the 1-halo term clustering properties.
-This is reminiscent of similar differences seen between low- and high- $L_{\rm X}$ AGN as well as type-I and type II AGN in our previous work with the {\it Swift}/ BAT+{\it INTEGRAL}/IBIS nearby AGN sample \citep[][]{krumpe_miyaji_2018}.
+In this work, we find statistically marginal differences in the HOD parameters between the X-ray and optical AGN samples due to differences in the one-halo term clustering properties.
+This is reminiscent of similar differences seen between low- and high- $L_{\rm X}$ AGN as well as type I and type II AGN in our previous work with the {\it Swift}/ BAT+{\it INTEGRAL}/IBIS nearby AGN sample \citep[][]{krumpe_miyaji_2018}.

-Despite possible differences in the 1-halo term for X-ray and optical AGN samples at low redshift, their 2-halo term clustering (and therefore large-scale bias) agrees very well.
-This is in contrast with previous X-ray and optical AGN clustering studies at higher redshifts ($z>0.8$), which generally find that X-ray AGN samples are hosted by more massive DMH than optical AGN samples at the same redshift (see \citealt{porciani_magliocchetti_2004}; \citealt{coil_hennawi_2007}; \citealt{ross_shen_2009}; \citealt{gilli_daddi_2005,gilli_zamorani_2009}; \citealt{coil_georgakakis_2009}; \citealt{allevato_2011}; \citealt{eftekharzadeh_myers_2015}; \citealt{laurent_eftekharzadeh_2017}).
-The differences in these results is likely due to a combination of different methodologies used in the conversion from $b_{\rm DMH}$ to $M_{\rm DMH}^{typ}$ in different studies, as well as differences in properties of the AGN samples (i.e., luminosity, BH mass) and in the properties of the galaxies hosting those AGN.
+Despite possible differences in the one-halo term for X-ray and optical AGN samples at low redshift, their two-halo term clustering (and therefore large-scale bias) agrees very well.
+This is in contrast with previous X-ray and optical AGN clustering studies at higher redshifts ($z>0.8$), which generally find that X-ray AGN samples are hosted by more-massive DMHs than optical AGN samples at the same redshift (see \citealt{porciani_magliocchetti_2004}; \citealt{coil_hennawi_2007}; \citealt{ross_shen_2009}; \citealt{gilli_daddi_2005,gilli_zamorani_2009}; \citealt{coil_georgakakis_2009}; \citealt{allevato_2011}; \citealt{eftekharzadeh_myers_2015}; \citealt{laurent_eftekharzadeh_2017}).
+The differences in these results are likely due to a combination of different methodologies used in the conversion from $b_{\rm DMH}$ to $M_{\rm DMH}^{typ}$ in different studies, as well as differences in properties of the AGN samples (i.e., luminosity and BH mass) and in the properties of the galaxies hosting those AGN.